-Zoe Bayliss Women’s Cooperative will be CLOSED FOR FALL 2020.
+Zoe Bayliss Women’s Cooperative will be OPEN for Fall 2021.

 The purpose of this organization shall be to create an experience in responsible, cooperative living and to encourage academic and personal exploration in a flexible open, and friendly atmosphere.

 What is a cooperative and how does it work?